-- Local Fire Department – Depending on your operation, you’ll want the chief or if it is a volunteer department, the person that answers the phone when you call.
+- Local Fire Department – You will want to contact the Fire Chief and EMS Coordinator.
 Be sure to have a person representing fire response and one representing ambulance response.
 Many times they are the same, but ask anyway.

 - Health Department – Should they be involved?
 Yes, but it depends on your operation and what they feel their role is.
 Would they assist with water testing in case of a main break?
 Training for employees on food safety?

 - Sheriff and/or Local Police – In the case of a weather emergency, this could be the person that is your direct contact and helps you make evacuation decisions.
 In other cases, this is who you’ll work with to direct traffic on an overly busy day or deal with an unruly customer.

 - Insurance Representative – This is the person that has you covered.
 They can explain what they want in regards to incident reports, may be able to give discounts for planning, and may have access through the parent company to get training and other resources.

 - Attorney – When a bad emergency happens, there tends to be litigation.
 Know your attorney and be able to contact them to help alleviate the stress when you go it alone.
 They can provide direction and guidance in planning for emergencies.

 If you can get several members of this team around the table at your farm – do it!
 Help them get familiar with what you do and how you operate.
 This will make your plan better.

 Once the plan is finalized (at least the first draft), you’ll need to communicate that plan to your support team.